-The main point about Okun's law is that, for example, a 1 percent increase in real output does not result in a 1 percentage point decrease in the unemployment rate.
+The main point about Okun's law is that, say, a 1 percent increase in real output does not result in a 1 percentage point decrease in the unemployment rate.
 In the US model this is easily explained.
 When real output increases by 1 percent, there is a less than 1 percent increase in jobs because part of the increase in labor that is needed is from drawing down excess labor (equation 13).
 An increase in jobs of a certain amount results in a smaller increase in the number of people employed because the number of moonlighters increases (equation 8).
-A given increase in the number of people employed results in a smaller decrease in unemployment because the labor force increases (equations 5-7).
+A given increase in the number of people employed results in a smaller decrease in unemployment because the labor force increases (equations 5, 6, and 7).
 There are thus three main slippages from output to unemployment.

 The following experiment estimates the size of these effects in the US model.
 Consider the period 2018.1-2019.4.
 Add the estimated errors to the equations and take then as exogenous-the perfect tracking solution procedure.
 Drop every stochastic equation in the model except the jobs equation 13, the moonlighters equation 8, and the three labor force equations 5-7.
 Keep the identities in.
-Then increase real output Y by one percent of the baseline for each of the eight quarters and solve the model.
+Then increase real output Y by one percent of baseline for each of the eight quarters and solve the model.
 Dropping the stochastic equations isolates the equations of interest.
-Results are presented in table 14.1.
+Results are presented in Table 14.1.

 The percentage increase in jobs is less than 1.0 percent in each quarter.
-It rises from 0.28 percent in the first quarter to 0.94 percent in the eighth quarter.
+It rises from 0.28 percent in the first quarter to 0.94 percent in the eight quarter.
 This is the excess labor effect.
 The next three columns in the table show the increase in jobs, the increase in moonlighters, and the increase in people employed.
-By definition, $\Delta E = \Delta JF - \Delta LM$.
-For example, the increase in jobs is 136,000 in the eighth quarter and the increase in moonlighters is 20,000.
-So the increase in people employed is 116,000.
-The next column
+By definition $\Delta E = \Delta JF - \Delta LM$.
+For example, the increase in jobs is 136 thousand in the eighth quarter and the increase in moonlighters is 20 thousand.
+So the increase in people employed is 116 thousand.
+The next column shows the increase in the labor force from the (lessening of) discouraged worker effect.
+By the eighth quarter the increase is 43 thousand.
+By definition $\Delta U = \Delta L - \Delta E$.
+By the eighth quarter the number of people unemployed is down 73 thousand.
+The last column is the change in the unemployment rate.
+By the eighth quarter it is down by 0.45 percentage points, much less than 1.0 percentage point.